davidhellmann/tailwindcss-fluid-type/README.md

 ```

 ## 👉🏻 Configuration
-The plugin comes with a default configuration (see below) but it's possible to customize this config for your project:
+The plugin comes with a default configuration (see below) but it's possible to customize this config for your project.
+As default, we use `rem` for better accessibility, but you can also use `px`:
 ```js
 // tailwind.config.js
 module.exports = {